tracim/tracim/frontend_lib/README.md

 The Webpack configuration used is [webpack.optimized.config.js](./webpack.optimized.config.js).

+You may include the source maps using the following command:

+    yarn run buildoptimized-dev

 ### When to use this bundle

 This bundle should be used when building an app to be used inside Tracim.